solidad1234/Tims-Incotex/README.md

 -   **Query URL**: To confirm details of already-submitted invoices.

--   **Health Check URL**: To check the availability/status of the Incortex device.
+-   **Health Check URL**: To check the availability/status of the INCOTEX device.

 #### **3. Other Settings**